 - Metropolis, also called the Mad House is a roller coaster and a thrilling ride.

 - Twin Dragon is a pirate ship like thrilling ride.

 - Pharaoh’s Curse is also an exciting and thrilling ride

-- Silly Serpent, Scenic Railway, Arabian Merry, the Carousal are rides for the whole family to enjoy.
+- Silly Serpent, Scenic Railway, Arabian Merry and the Carousel are rides for the whole family.

 Apart from the above-mentioned rides, the park is also popular for bands, performances, acrobats and so on.
 The Park also offers several games such as darts, the Lucky Starbag, and Milk Cans to test skills and aptitude, and Street Legal Dodgem to test visitors’ driving skills in a fun way.

 Explore : 17 Free Things to do in Melbourne

 Amazing facts about Luna Park